yomboprime/Rodon2018/doc/2_MicrocontrollerBoard.md

 - 1 analog input with two resistors forming a voltage divider, to sense the battery voltage.
 - 2 digital input pins for the wheel encoders.
 - 4 output pins for servos.
-- SPI or UART for communications, to be decided.
+- UART for communications.
+- A way for programming it, either ICSP or another UART via bootloader.

 ## Project board